Frequently asked questions

 Casinos can offer no deposit bonuses in a variety of ways but this kind of bonus is usually offered to new players who have just signed up.
 A no deposit bonus can comprise bonus cash, free spins, on-site points or any other reward the casino can offer.

 Like all bonuses, a no deposit bonus casino does have rules and these are set out in the terms and conditions.
-Game weightings, time limits and winnings caps are all factors that can apply to no deposit bonuses.
+No deposit wagering requirements, game weightings, time limits and winnings caps are all factors that can apply to no deposit bonuses.

 - What is a reload bonus?

 A reload bonus is a casino bonus awarded to an existing customer i.e. a player who has already registered with a casino and has already claimed the welcome bonus.
 Casinos can choose to offer reload bonuses at any time, as part of a recurring promotion or as a one-off promotional event.